Hong Kong port slips from global top five for first time

 In a bid to cut costs and improve efficiency, billionaire Li Ka-shing's Hongkong International Terminals - the city's biggest container-terminal operator - announced an alliance with rival dock operators in January.

-Unlike most major ports where the state either owns or plays a prominent role, Hong Kong's ports are entirely private.
+Unlike most major ports, which are either owned by the state or where it plays a prominent role, Hong Kong's ports are entirely private.

 But there has been criticism that the local government has not done enough to invest in new facilities.